 For the sake of our mothers,

 In the name of our honor,

 Who sought mass suicide.

 Never to die out…”

-AND YOU our dear guests, while walking around the city of that people who left a fire that “never die out” on that terrible days, will feel their souls and pain around you.
+AND you, our dear guests, while walking around the city of that person who left a fire that “never die out” on those terrible days, will feel their souls and pain around you.

 BUT what about the physical remains of that tragedy; would we be able to see them?